codefresh-io/docs.codefresh.io/_docs/integrations/oidc-pipelines.md

 1. Add Codefresh as an OIDC provider in the cloud provider platform
 1. Create the trust relationship between Codefresh OIDC and the cloud provider
-1. Use the dedicated Marketplace Codefresh step to obtain the ID token from Codefresh OIDC
+1. Use Codefresh's dedicated Marketplace step to obtain the ID token from Codefresh OIDC
 1. Define the actions to be performed against the cloud provider

 ### Step 1: Add Codefresh as OIDC identity provider